rajmanish31/Waze-project/README.md

 [Click here](https://github.com/rajmanish31/TikTok-Project/blob/main/Code/EDA.ipynb) to see python code for above step 2.

 ### Step 3: Data exploration and hypothesis testing
-In this step, you will explore the data provided and conduct a hypothesis testing.
+In this step, you will explore the data provided and conduct a hypothesis test.

 This step has 3 parts:

 #### Part 1: Imports and data loading
 * What data packages will be necessary for hypothesis testing?

-#### Part 2: Conduct EDA and hypothesis testing
+#### Part 2: Conduct hypothesis testing
 * How did computing descriptive statistics help you analyze your data?
 * How did you formulate your null hypothesis and alternative hypothesis?